redbear/Duo/docs/firmware_deployment_guide.md

 * Dump the device private key.
 It's such important and secret that you must keep it privately:
 `dfu-util -d 2b04:d058 -a 1 -s 34 -U device_private_key_backup.der`

 You can also download or dump other configurations to / from DCT using dfu-util.
-Please refer to the [Duo Firmware Architecture](duo_software_architecture_introduction.md) to obtain the offset address of each configuration.
+Please refer to the [Firmware Architecture Overview](firmware_architecture_overview.md) to obtain the offset address of each configuration.

 #### Update System Firmware